tpg/attache-docs/docs/started/README.md

 ![](https://img.shields.io/github/v/release/tpg/attache?style=flat-square)

 ::: warning
-Attaché requires that **PHP v7.4** is installed on your local computer.
-There is no version requirement on the server except what is required by your application.
+Attaché requires **PHP v7.4** locally.
+There is no version requirement on the server except what is required by your application, however Attaché only supports Laravel 6 or newer and is only tested on the current major release.
 :::

 ## Global installation